-Last but not least, AdThrive is a great option to consider when choosing an ad network.
+Last but not least, Raptive is a great option to consider when choosing an ad network.

 But don’t let that scare you away!
-AdThrive is one of the best ad networks for CPM-based advertising, so it has great revenue potential.
+Raptive is one of the best ad networks for CPM-based advertising, so it has great revenue potential.

-And side note: we actually use AdThrive on our own food blog, Pinch of Yum.
-We haven’t personally worked with all of these ad networks, so we’re not saying AdThrive is the best — it’s just the one that we personally use on our blog at the moment.
+And side note: we actually use Raptive on our own food blog, Pinch of Yum.
+We haven’t personally worked with all of these ad networks, so we’re not saying Raptive is the best — it’s just the one that we personally use on our blog at the moment.

 - At least 100,000 pageviews per month

-- Majority of traffic comes from United States, Canada, United Kingdom, Australia, and New Zealand
+- Majority of traffic comes from the United States, Canada, United Kingdom, Australia, and New Zealand

 - Content is unique, original, and engaging for audiences and a great fit for advertisers

 As a blogger, implementing ads can be a great way to earn passive income and diversify your revenue streams.
 If you’re considering joining an ad network, we hope this post gave an overview of the different available options.